The mission of the Patton Veterans Project is to:

-- Film sharing and community dialogue to educate the public about the mental health challenges facing veterans and military families.
+- Through regular community screenings, break down barriers between veterans and civilians, and educate the public about the mental health challenges facing veterans and military families today.

-Since then, the Patton Veterans Project (PVP) has hosted more than 40 film workshops at 8 military bases, VA hospitals, universities, and private clinics both in the US and Israel, enabling nearly 1000 veterans from 18 to 80 to collaborate on more than 300 short films expressing their experiences.
+Since then, the Patton Veterans Project has hosted more than 50 film workshops at several military bases, VA hospitals, universities, and private clinics both in the US and Israel, enabling more than 1000 veterans from 18 to 80 to collaborate on more than 300 short films expressing their experiences.
 Along the way, PVP began conducting pre- and post-workshop surveys of participants, indicating that the workshop results in a significant drop in PTS symptoms, especially among those who report a PTSD diagnosis.